-Ginger uses artificial intelligence (AI) and contextual grammar technologies to not only indicate misspelled words but also to provide repairs or substitutions for highlighted words, as well as to help restructure sentences.
-These capabilities provide Ginger a significant advantage over other integrated grammar checkers.
+Ginger uses artificial intelligence (AI) and contextual grammar technologies to indicate misspelled words and provide repairs or substitutions for highlighted words and help restructure sentences.
+These capabilities provide Ginger with a significant advantage over other integrated grammar checkers.

 Choosing the correct plagiarism checker tools can be tricky, with so many options available.
-Finding the right tool for your business can be the difference between success and failure.
+However, finding the right tool for your business can differentiate between success and failure.